 Remember during undergrad when you paid to go on the international volunteer experience and commuted 45 minutes all summer to and from your unpaid internship?
 I sure do!

 Luckily, when you are in veterinary school, there are a lot more opportunities to actually get funding for professional development so that you no longer have to lose money to get valuable experiences:

 Assessing the value of paid opportunities:

 -is it in line with my career goals/will it help further my career goals?

 -if it is not in line with my career goals, is it interesting and will it make me a better doctor?

--can this job or boss help open doors to veterinary jobs, internships, or residencies?
+-can this job, boss, or co-workers help open doors to other jobs, internships, or residencies?

 -what is the shift/time commitment? (make sure it doesn't interfere with school; make sure you can handle the minimum hours)